 Bill Memo: Birds and Bees Protection Act

-This bill would ban the sale of corn, soybean, and wheat seeds coated with toxic neonicotinoids (neonics), as well as prohibit the use of these toxic insecticides on turf and ornamental plants until Summer 2028.
-In addition, it commissions a study to be conducted on the feasible alternatives to toxic pesticide use.
-The use and application of neonics threatens the health and viability of New York State’s agricultural production, food systems, economic development and environmental sustainability.
+This bill would ban the sale or use of corn, soybean, and wheat seeds coated with toxic neonicotinoids (“neonics”) beginning in 2026.
+The bill will also prohibit the use of these toxic insecticides on turf and ornamental plants beginning in 2025.
+The use and application of neonics threatens the health and viability of New York State’s agricultural production, food systems, economic development, and environmental sustainability.

 Neonics are extremely harmful insecticides that can kill pollinators, birds, and fish.
 Neonics have been linked to colony collapse disorder, a disturbing trend of massive bee die-offs.
 Beekeepers in New York have lost over 40% of their bee colonies every year for the past decade.
 The collapse of bees threatens the agricultural production of apples, pumpkins, squash and tomatoes in New York.
 These crops contribute nearly half a billion in economic output in our state each year and support thousands of jobs and much-needed tax revenue.

 These insecticides also work their way into ponds and nearby waterways through runoff.
 Neonics have appeared in roughly 30% of Long Island groundwater samples and frequently in state surface waters at levels expected to cause “ecosystem-wide damage.”
 Once in a body of water, these toxic insecticides are ingested by insects, ultimately having detrimental impacts on fish and birds up the food chain.